mahdiyeh1994/React-list-assignment/README.md

 # Usage

-1. Open the “Customer Management System” in your browser.
+1. Open the “Todo List System” in your browser.
-2. Click “New Customer” to open the modal form.
+2. Click “Add New” to open the modal form.
-3. Fill in all required fields and click “Create Customer”.
+3. Fill in all required fields and click “Create Todo”.
-4. The new customer will appear in the list immediately.
+4. The new Todo will appear in the list immediately.
-5. To edit, click “Update” on a row; modify fields and click “Save Changes”.
+5. To edit, click “Edit” on a row; modify fields and click “Save Changes”.
 6. To delete, click “Delete” on a row and confirm.